 In the Main Lodge, the hearty Beaver Mountain Grill offers hamburgers, grilled food, salads, and sandwiches without the sticker shock you’ll see at most ski resorts.
-On most days, delicious street tacos are also available.
-During weekends with events, warm afternoons, or crowded weekends, there will also be BBQ options available outdoors on the patio.
-There is ample seating to enjoy your meal indoors or outside admiring the mountain views.
-A designated brown bag lunch area can be found near the street taco station.
+During weekends with events, warm afternoons, or spring weekends, there will also be BBQ options available outdoors on the patio.
 Families often gather on the patio and enjoy the sunshine or circle up chairs in the parking lot for an informal BBQ or camp meal.
 Tailgating in the Beaver Mountain parking lot is a popular pastime among locals and regulars.

-There is only one, small lodging option at Beaver Mountain.
+There is only one, small lodging option directly on the slopes of Beaver Mountain.
 Book the Beaver Mountain Yurt for first tracks with its convenient slopeside location.
 The entire yurt is available to rent for a reasonable fee and is big enough to host family reunions, company parties, meetings, retreats, etc.

 The closest town is Garden City, Utah (13 miles to the east) where a handful of lodging options can be found.
 Additional options and budget motels can be found 27 miles to the west in Logan.
 Click HERE for current options.